 Lighting is an essential component to a successful design scheme yet is so much more important in wintertime, when the days are shorter and we spend far more time indoors than usual.

 Thanks to the pandemic, our focus has been drawn into our homes and we're acutely aware of how important it is for our homes to be both comfortable and beautiful.
 So while everything – including lighting – needs to have a purpose, it also needs to look good.

-We asked a panel of lighting experts and interior designers on what they expect the biggest lighting trends to be in 2021.
+We asked a panel of lighting experts and interior design insiders on what they expect the biggest lighting trends to be in 2022.
 So read on to discover what is set to brighten our lives next year and beyond...

-'2021 will see ceiling lighting becoming the focus of rooms rather than being merely functional.
+'2022 will see dining and living room ceiling lighting ideas becoming the focus of rooms rather than being merely functional.
 There will be elegant and extravagant light fittings coming through for every style, from contemporary to cottagecore,' explains Valentina Gori, the lighting expert at Smart Lighting Industries, lighting expert at Smart Lighting Industries.

 'Thoughtfully placed, cleverly designed and carefully crafted ceiling lights will transform rooms.
 Lighting will become a starting point for design rather than being left until last.'

 “Don’t be afraid to go bold with your ceiling lighting,' Valentina continues, 'larger spaces can take more daring pieces but don’t shy away from unconventional light fittings in smaller spaces, especially if you dial back some other design elements.'

 'Table lamps with sculptural shapes and bold designs turn your lamps into pieces of art, providing interest even when the lamp is turned off,' continues Martin Waller.

 'Use pairs of lamps to accentuate a beautiful sideboard or console table, or frame a larger piece of furniture such as a sofa or bed.